hn/bsh-home-appliances/README.md

 However, there is currently no known way of deducing the board version used internally from the external appearance or the model name.
 You have to open the machine and look inside.

+The control electronics were likely developed by [BSH PED in Regensburg](https://wiki.bsh-group.com/de/wiki/BSH_Regensburg_%E2%80%93_Produktbereich_Electronic_Systems,_Drives_(PED)).
+The site has worked for the automotive industry in the past, which explains why some components and approaches share similarities.

 ### Washing machine Siemens WM14S750

 The washing machine WM14S750 was sold from around 2010, when it was the test winner of the german magazine Stiftung Warentest.